quantling/pyndl/paper/paper.md

 The authors thank R. Harald Baayen for his support in creating and maintaining *pyndl* as a scientific software package in the Python ecosystem.
-Futhermore, the authors thank Lennart Schneider for his major contributions, as well as all [other contributors on GitHub](https://github.com/quantling/pyndl/graphs/contributors).
+Furthermore, the authors thank Lennart Schneider for his major contributions, as well as all [other contributors on GitHub](https://github.com/quantling/pyndl/graphs/contributors).